5 Really Easy Slow Cooker Recipes

 I first fell in love with my slow cooker when we were renovating the kitchen in our house.
 In order to survive without a kitchen, I had to get creative with the tools I already owned.

 So my slow cooker, rice cooker, George Foreman grill, microwave and outdoor grill went into heavy rotation.
 I used at least one of them every night to make dinner.
 Again, even without a functioning kitchen.
 However, I did have running water.

 While you may not have such drastic circumstances to deal with, it’s worth noting how, even in everyday circumstances, a slow cooker can be a lifesaver.

 Why I Still Love My Crock Pot Slow Cooker

 I know that my blog readers enjoy slow cooker cooking because some of the posts I’ve written over the years have continued to be the most read.
-Rather than have you clicking all over this blog to find those recipes, I’ve decided to take all of those recipes and posts and put them in one, round up blog post–this one!
-Read on for ways to use your Crock Pot slow cooker for Christmas breakfast, Cinco de Mayo recipes, and everyday meals to feed your family, such as fried chicken in the Crock Pot.
+Rather than have you clicking all over this blog to find those really easy slow cooker recipes, I’ve decided to take all of those recipes and posts and put them in one, round up blog post–this one!

-Here are the 5 Crock-Pot and slow cooker recipes I’ve shared over the years.
+Here are the 5 really easy slow cooker recipes I’ve shared over the years.
 You can use the links in the list to jump right to the recipe you want to read and use:

 - “Fried” Chicken in the Crock Pot